cameronabrams/psfgen/5ggr/README.md

 ```

 Note that this is a specific system-build script that uses only 5ggr.pdb as input, and will download that if needed.
 The value after the `-cs` switch is the concentration of sucrose in molar.
 The number of sucrose molecules is computed to achieve this concentration in the non-protein-occupied volume.
+Standard CHARMM parameters are used, and each sucrose is a "SUCR"-patched disaccharide of AGLC and BFRU.
+All sucrose molecules are in segment "SU".

 `do_sucr.sh` requires `packmol` to be in your path.
 It uses a template for the sucrose molecule generated in the `$PSFGEN_BASEDIR/sucr` directory, hard-coded into the packmol script.